-Calamities and setbacks are a part of life.
-Twenty-four hour news coverage, with screaming headlines of disasters and mishaps around the world - earthquakes, mass shootings, severe storms, epidemics, data breaches or terrorist attacks - has become increasingly less shocking to our desensitized senses.
-Oftentimes, we are tempted to change the channel or turn down the volume or scroll past the headline.
+Calamities and setbacks continue to be a part of today's environment.
+Twenty-four-hour news coverage full of headlines of disasters and catastrophes around the world - severe weather, oppressive heat, earthquakes, mass shootings, geopolitical events, health concerns (e.g., mpox, COVID-19 variants), data breaches, and terrorist attacks - have become increasingly less shocking.
+Oftentimes, we are tempted to change the channel, or turn down the volume or scroll past the headline.

-However, as business and process owners, team leaders and business continuity practitioners, we do and must pay attention.
+However, as business and process owners, team leaders, and business continuity practitioners, we do and must pay attention.
 We worry daily about all things impacting business continuity - the newly formed hurricane and how it may impact next week's shipments, the cloud outage that disrupted e-commerce overnight, new regulations that may create additional operating bottlenecks, or the market's possible reaction to missing a reporting deadline.
-Business continuity means contemplating all scenarios and solutions, regardless of the event's cause and whether it was within our control.
+Business continuity demands contemplating all disruption scenarios and potential responses, regardless of the event's cause and whether it was within our control.

-In the current environment, in which businesses of all sizes and types are being tested in unprecedented ways by the coronavirus (COVID-19) pandemic, business continuity and resilience has become a critical discussion in boardrooms and C-suites around the world.
-The pandemic's widespread impact has forced organizations to revisit business continuity planning (BCP) and how to embed BCP practices in day-to-day operations.
+In the current environment, in which businesses of all sizes and types are being tested in unprecedented ways by disruption scenarios, business continuity and resilience has become a critical discussion in boardrooms and C-suites around the world.
+The current landscape has forced organisations to revisit business continuity planning (BCP) and how to embed BCP practices in day-to-day operations.
 Operational resilience has taken on new urgency, as the expectations of business leaders to lead resilience efforts, not by assumptions, but with meaningful and substantiated data, intensifies.

-As we consider the changing landscape brought on by the pandemic, it's important to remember that other business risks continue to threaten business continuity.
+As we consider the ongoing landscape changes brought on by the pandemic, it's important to remember that other business risks continue to threaten business continuity.
 Natural and man-made disasters, as well as technology risks, abound.
-How can organizations stay prepared for these events?
+How can organisations stay prepared for these events?
 How can they develop a business continuity management (BCM) program that responds to all crisis types and scenarios?
-Who is the right person in the organization to own and manage the BCM program?
+Who is the right person in the organisation to own and manage the BCM program?
 And, what are the critical elements of a business continuity policy?